-On January 16, RTSB management participated in a monthly meeting of the Transit Safety Oversight Association (TSOA), a national non-profit association developed to serve professionals in the transit safety oversight field.
+On January 16, February 20, and March 20 RTSB management participated in a virtual monthly meeting of the Transit Safety Oversight Association (TSOA), a national non-profit association developed to serve professionals in the transit safety oversight field.
+CPUC's RTSB is a member of the Association.

-FTA Meeting:
+FTA Meetings:

-On January 8, RTSB and FTA held the first bimonthly progress update meetings on the implementation of CPUC's Risk-Based Inspection program (RBI), as required by FTA Special Directive 22-25
+On January 8, RTSB and FTA held the first bimonthly progress update meetings on the implementation of CPUC's Risk-Based Inspection program (RBI), as required by FTA Special Directive 22-25.